Argantiu/GrimAntiCheat-Wiki/Commands.md

 /grim stopspectating - Return to your original position and leave spectator

+/grim log [0-255] - Upload a debug log for a prediction flag

+/grim verbose - Show every flag, without a buffer

 /version GrimAC - check version of GrimAC

 ## Commands for developers, poking at logic, and debugging